 If a facility has been open for 30 years and only has a few reviews and most of them are not that great and they have little to no accreditations, this can indicate that there is little emphasis placed on growing and changing.
 You want to go to a treatment facility that is always going to strive to implement the most up-to-date and most effective treatments available.
 Likewise, if a treatment center just opened yesterday and has no accreditations, and you are in the thick of crystal meth addiction with co-occurring bipolar disorder, it is probably better to seek help from a treatment group that is experienced in your specific areas of need.

-Other Questions to Ask Yourself Before Choosing a Treatment Center
+Other Questions to Ask Yourself Before Choosing an Inpatient Rehab Center

 Finding the right dual diagnosis treatment center for you is a process, but it is a vital one.
 Some other questions to ask yourself when picking a dual diagnosis treatment center include: